Malla Strict Nature Reserve

 Malla Strict Nature Reserve (Mallan luonnonpuisto) is a strict nature reserve located in Lapland, Finland.
 The area has been protected since 1916 and was declared a strict nature reserve in 1938.
+Reindeer grazing has been prohibited since 1981.
 It encompasses 30 km2 and is managed by Metla.
 There is a trail in the park, access to this has to be separately organized.
 Most of the species found here can also be found on various places around Saana fell, which is accessible.